The Black Colt: Black Foal (Kazerun)

 In an Iranian tale from Kazerun with the title "کرهاسب سیاه" ("The Black Horse Foal"), an orphan prince lives with his father and stepmother, who wants to destroy him.
 One day, he goes to a lone hunt in the plains and meets a pair of black equines which deliver him their young.
 The foal can talk and promises loyalty and friendship to the prince.
 The prince brings it back home and takes care of the animal.
 The queen discovers the bond between her step-son and the foal and decides to destroy the horse: she feigns illness and asks for the blood of a black foal as cure.
 The king falls for her trick and decides to sacrifice the horse.
 The next day, the prince is at school and rushes back home to the stop the deed, then asks for a ride on the foal before its demise.
 The prince and the foal jump over the palace's walls and fly to another country.
 They reach a palace in the city with high walls, which belongs to the seventh and youngest daughter of the local king, and the foal also jumps over it.

 After it lands, it gives some of its hairs to the prince to summon it by burning, then gallops away.
 The princess, who witnessed the deed, sends for the prince.
 The prince goes to the princess's room and explains his situation to her.
 Some time later, the princess's father wants to marry his seven daughters, and summons the sons of ministers and nobles for the princesses to choose their husbands by throwing them an orange.
 The six elders choose theirs, and the youngest the newcomer prince, who she is in love with, despite her father's objections.
 After a while, the king falls ill, and the royal doctors prescribe soup made from deer's marrow.
 The six sons-in-law join on a deer hunt.
 The seventh princess warns her husband to procure some for her father, and the prince summons his loyal black foal by burning its hairs.
-He asks the animal to gather the deers in the wilderness near them, then brings some deer heads with him, while the other sons-in-law cannot hunt any game.
+He asks the animal to gather the deer in the wilderness near them, then brings some deer heads with him, while the other sons-in-law cannot hunt any game.
 The prince puts on a disguise and peddle his products to his brothers-in-law near the city entrance.
 They agree to a deal: some deer heads, in exchange for them suffering a mark of his black foal's hooves.
 The six sons-in-law bring deer heads to be made into soup, but the dishes are tasteless, while the soup made from the deer head the prince brought cures the king.

 The king compliments his youngest daughter, and the princess asks for her husband to come to the city.
 The prince rides into the city with the black foal, making the city walls tremble, and he goes to meet the king.
 The monarch introduces the prince to his brothers-in-law, and he says he already knows them, since he marked them with his foal's hooves.
 The king then makes the prince his successor.